 BUSINESS ARISING FROM PREVIOUS MEETING

-P&C Contributions have been paid in to the bank account.
+P&C contributions have been paid in to the bank account.
 The amount is $11,000

 Deb was to investigate the cubby replacement.
 Paul will follow up with Katherine MacArthur on the progress of the replacement.